Getting Started with WinUI Polar Chart (SfPolarChart)

 Enable Legend

 The legend provides information about the data point displayed in the polar chart.
-The Legend property of the chart was used to enable it.
+The Legend property of the chart is used to enable it.

 <chart:SfPolarChart>